 The Rahula Trust helps these children through sponsorship of individual children, where a small monthly sum goes directly to the child's parents, and through specific projects such as the one in Ranchamadama.
 Do help if you can.

 Back home in the UK Johnny decided he wanted to do more to help The Rahula Trust and talked to people he knew and soon Project Colombo was born.
 Project Colombo is an initiative to collate unused PCs which are then wiped clean/reformatted, loaded with Microsoft software (thanks to Microsoft's endorsement) and sent to Sri Lanka where they are put into good use by the Rahula Trust.

 Have you got an old PC or a Mac kicking around?
 Why not give it a new lease of life?
-Just post, courier or drop it off at Johnny's office in central London and a volunteer will wipe the hard drive, load it with the new software and your computer will be in the next shipment to Sri Lanka.
+Just post, courier or if you're in that part of the UK, drop it off at Exigo in Dorset who will securely wipe the hard drive (as they do for banks), load it with the new software and your computer will be in the next shipment to Sri Lanka.
 This time next month that old machine of yours which was gathering dust will be helping changing lives instead.